 Everyone can get into the act at big announcement events.
 That is, as long as they’re civil.
 Our Twitter moderator allowed Press and other on-site visitors, along with participants around the world to present live comments at events, while filtering the foul mouths.
 Our application was first used at the Fiesta Movement event at the 2009 Los Angeles auto show.
-We also tailored Ford’s Web vendor’s service for live usage at the Ford 2014 F150 reveal in Detroit, and used our custom application to capture and display Twitter and Instagram posts at the WSU Pivotal Moments event developed by Gail & Rice.
+Just recently we also tailored Ford’s Web vendor’s service for live usage at the Ford 2014 F150 reveal in Detroit, and used our custom application to capture and display Twitter and Instagram posts at the WSU Pivotal Moments event developed by Gail & Rice.

 Our harvester gathers all relevant social media posts, based on specified key words, and assembles them into a moderator’s interface.
 The fluid controls of the interface allow a large volume of messages to be manually interpreted and selected quickly, while automated features can exclude certain content.
 With a single click, approved messages are passed to our customizable animated player, allowing almost instantaneous results for entries from the show floor.
 The player allows a select maximum of messages to cycle in a scrolling animation, where later messages age out as new ones arrive, still preserving the public decency.

 We started working with Canesta even before Microsoft bought their depth sensing camera technology, and we leveraged the Kinect as soon as it was released.
 We’re just scratching the surface of what’s possible with them, but here are a few examples.

 iBeacons provide an ideal method for locating visitors, both outside and even inside of buildings.
 With this micro-location resource, now featured in Apple stores and several MLB stadiums, we can configure an iBeacon system in permanent or temporary exhibits that can provide location aware information to a visitor’s iPhone, iPad and soon their Android device, and deliver up to the minute details on everything relevant to their current position, as well as graphical directions to their next recommended location.